nsoft/jesterj/code/ingest/README.md

 # Running

 1. Download the "node" jar [for our latest release](https://github.com/nsoft/jesterj/releases/download/1.0-beta1/jesterj-node-1.0-beta1.jar)

-To run the ingest node use the following command line.

-java -jar build/libs/jesterj-node-1.0-beta1.jar
+1. java -jar jesterj-node-1.0-beta1.jar

 This will print usage info.
 This jar contains all dependencies, and thus can be copied to any machine and run without any additional setup.
 It will create &lt;user_home_dir&gt;/.jj and place logs and files needed for it's embedded cassandra database there.
 These directories can be relocated via symlinks if desired after they have been created.